israelguerreroortiz/israelguerreroortiz/README.md

-# Hello World!, I'm Israel, a Spanish Web Developer 👋🏼:
+# Hello World!, I'm Israel, a Spanish Developer 👋🏼:
 🛠️ currently working on personal projects<br>
 🎓 student at 42 Málaga<br>
 👨‍💻 learning web development with the goal of getting a programming job<br>